faiyted/Project-Cardiac-Disease/README.md

 # Project Overview

 Heart Failure seems to be a serious and life-threatening condition that significantly impacts a large portion of the global population.
 Our analysis seeks to shed light on heart failure by examining factors such as age, gender, and physical data.
-The goal is to develop a clearer understanding of which demographics are more susceptible to heart disease and to identify effective prevention strategies.
+The goal is to develop a clearer understanding of which demographics are more susceptible to heart failure and to identify effective prevention strategies.

 # Dataset by Heart failure: